kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 disabled, the store falls back to paginated `List` with a conservative limit.
 The `storage.Interface` is unchanged.

+### Graduation Criteria

+#### Beta

+- Feature implemented behind the `RangeStream` feature gate, default on.
+- Watch cache initialization routes through `RangeStream` with automatic `Unimplemented` fallback for older etcd.
+- Feature is covered with unit, integration, and e2e tests.
+- Scalability test on a 5000-node cluster measuring latency on large list responses.

+#### GA

+- Conformance tests.

 ### Upgrade / Downgrade Strategy

 RangeStream is a new server-side RPC.
 Older clients that do not call